 - social origin.

-These attributes vary across the Australian, federal state and territory anti-discrimination laws.
-A claim of unlawful discrimination usually involves a claim that an individual or company has engaged in an act or omission based on one (or more) of the applicable attributes that has resulted in some harm or less favourable treatment.
+These attributes vary across the Australian federal state and territory anti-discrimination laws.
+A claim of unlawful discrimination usually involves a claim that an individual or company has engaged in an act or omission based on one (or more) of the applicable attributes that result in some harm or less favourable treatment.